 - Kiln Buying Basics: what to consider before buying a kiln

-- Electric Kiln Basics: things you need to know about electric kilns before buying or installing one, and
+- Electric Kiln Basics: things you need to know about electric kilns before buying or installing one

 - 3 Types of Specialized Kilns